Oklahoma officials, others dispute California climate claim

-OKLAHOMA CITY (AP) — Officials from Oklahoma and several other states are asking California’s insurance commissioner to stop pressing companies to publicly disclose fossil fuel investments and divest from the coal industry, saying it only confuses consumers and unnecessarily brings politics into the insurance market.
+OKLAHOMA CITY (AP) — Officials from Oklahoma and more than a dozen other states have sent two letters to California’s insurance commissioner, asking that he stop pressing insurance companies to publicly disclose fossil fuel investments and divest from the coal industry, saying it only confuses consumers and unnecessarily brings politics into the insurance market.

-California Insurance Commissioner Dave Jones says the investments may be risky due to a move from fossil fuels to renewable energy because of climate change.
+California Insurance Commissioner Dave Jones has said the investments may be risky due to a move from fossil fuels to renewable energy because of climate change.

-Oklahoma Attorney General Mike Hunter said Wednesday he sent a letter signed by 11 other state attorneys general and Kentucky’s governor because Jones’ assertion is wrong, threatens energy and insurance companies and violates the U.S. Constitution.
+“I think it’s an absurd and political response from attorneys general and one governor of oil, gas and coal states,” Jones said Wednesday.
+“In reading their letter, they’re quite explicit that the concern is about their oil, gas and coal industry.

-A similar letter sent by Oklahoma Insurance Commissioner John Doak is signed by five other state insurance commissioners.
+“Many of them are climate change deniers.”
+Jones told The Associated Pres on Wednesday, in response to a letter from Oklahoma Attorney General Mike Hunter, signed by 11 other attorneys general and Kentucky Gov. Matt Bevin.

 Most Read Stories